Ukraine unrest: EU and US clash with Russia in Munich

 Russian Foreign Minister Sergei Lavrov accused Western countries of double standards over violent protests.

-Ukraine has been in turmoil since November, when it scrapped an EU accord in favour of a Russian bailout.'Time on our side'
+Ukraine has been in turmoil since November, when it scrapped an EU accord in favour of a Russian bailout.

 The security conference is an annual event held to discuss military and political affairs.